 These companies were incorporated mainly in the UK, New Zealand and Belize, and all of them were registered after President Bakiyev's rise to power in March 2005.
 Most importantly, many of them are linked to each other via the company service providers that registered them, which immediately makes the companies suspicious since they are purportedly carrying out commercial trading transactions, (i.e. the sale of consumer and industrial goods) with each other.
-This is covered in more detail on pages 36 to 42.
+This is covered in more detail on pages 36 to 42 and on the chart on pages 22 and 23.